Can You Sue for a Rear-End Motorcycle Collision in Washington, DC?

 • Settlement: Whether you’ve settled out of court or after a trial, this is the final phase.
 Once you have either agreed on a settlement or the court has assigned one, your insurance company is responsible for paying out damages to help you recover from your injuries.

-What Should I Do if I Get Rear-Ended on a Motorcycle
+What Should You Do if You Get Rear-Ended on a Motorcycle?

 What happens if you are a motorcyclist who has been rear-ended in a car accident?
 Here are the best practices for what to do at a motorcycle accident scene: